joshpoll/idyll-svelte/README.md

   - [ ] youtube
 - [ ] docs
 - [x] ~~document~~
-- [ ] layouts (TODO: Unclear how to incorporate both layouts and themes without hand-multiplexing.)
+- [ ] layouts (TODO: Might be able to use both layouts and themes by using frontmatter props info to incorporate one into the other.)
   - [ ] blog
   - [ ] centered
   - [ ] none